Army of the Potomac: History

 The Army of the Potomac fought in most of the Eastern Theater campaigns, primarily in (Eastern) Virginia, Maryland, and Pennsylvania.
 After the end of the war, it was disbanded on June 28, 1865, shortly following its participation in the Grand Review of the Armies.

-The Army of the Potomac was also the name given to General P. G. T. Beauregard's Confederate army during the early stages of the war (namely, First Bull Run; thus, the losing Union Army ended up adopting the name of the winning Confederate army).
+The Army of the Potomac was also the name given to General P. G. T. Beauregard's Confederate army during the early stages of the war (namely, First Bull Run; thus, the losing Union army ended up adopting the name of the winning Confederate army).
 However, the name was eventually changed to the Army of Northern Virginia, which became famous under General Robert E. Lee.

-In 1869 the Society of the Army of the Potomac was formed as a veterans association.
-It had its last reunion in 1929.
+In 1869, the Society of the Army of the Potomac was formed as a veterans association.
+It had its last reunion in 1927.

 Noted units

-Because of its proximity to the large cities of the North, such as Washington, D.C., Philadelphia, and New York City, the Army of the Potomac received more contemporary media coverage than the other Union field armies.
+Because of its proximity to the nation's largest cities at the time, Washington, D.C., Philadelphia, and New York City, the Army of the Potomac received more contemporary media coverage than the other Union field armies.
 Such coverage produced fame for a number of this army's units.
-Individual brigades, such as the Irish Brigade, the Philadelphia Brigade, the First New Jersey Brigade, the Vermont Brigade, and the Iron Brigade, all became well known to the general public, both during the Civil War and afterward.
+Individual brigades, such as the Irish Brigade, the Philadelphia Brigade, the First New Jersey Brigade, the Vermont Brigade, and the Iron Brigade, were well known to the general public, both during and after the Civil War.